 The AP shall accept the DSO enablement request and follow the procedure defined in 37.X (Procedure for operating mode and parameter updates).

-The Offered 80 MHz DSO Subband field is not included in the management response frame, if the AP transmits the management response frame.
+The Offered 80 MHz DSO Subband field shall not be included in the management response frame, if the AP transmits the management response frame.

 Not the default 80 MHz DSO subband, and AP’s offered 80 MHz DSO subband is the same as non-AP STA’s preferred 80 MHz DSO subband, then: